Information on people with a learning, physical and sensory disability as at 31 March 2021.

 Further data at local authority level are available on StatsWales.

 These figures reflect the 2020-21 reporting year and are correct as at 31 March 2021.
 Quality assurance was undertaken with local authorities.
 Not all local authorities provided complete returns.
 One local authority was unable to provide data for those with a learning disability aged 16 and over.
-One local authority was unable to provide any figures for people with physical or sensory disabilities, and one local authority was unable to provide figures for people with a physical disability only.
+One local authority was unable to provide any data for people registered with physical or sensory disabilities.
+A further four local authorities were unable to provide data for people with a physical disability only, and one local authority was unable to provide data for those with a physical disability only aged 65 and over.

 Information on quality can be found in the Local authority registers of disabled people: as at 31 March 2019 report.